PanopticalJS/panoptical/README.md

-# Panoptical — Playwright Made Simple, Testing Made Delightful
+# Playwright Made Simple, Testing Made Delightful

 **A modern, unified browser automation tool that makes Playwright easy to use with simple YAML syntax.**